WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 To get quickly started, [`wp-now`](https://www.npmjs.com/package/@wp-now/wp-now) is the easiest way to get a WordPress site up and running locally.

-#### Latest vesion of Gutenberg (v16.2 or superior)
+#### Latest vesion of Gutenberg

-The Interactivity API is currently only available as an experimental feature from Gutenberg 16.2, so you'll need to have the latest version of the Gutenberg plugin (or at least v16.2) installed and activated in your WordPress installation.
+The Interactivity API is currently only available as an experimental feature from Gutenberg 16.2, so you'll need to have Gutenberg 16.2 or higher version installed and activated in your WordPress installation.

 #### Node